notebookPowerTools/vscode-kusto/README.md

 * Install this extension
 * Launch VS Code with the following command line `code-insiders --enable-proposed-api=donjayamanne.kusto`
 * Create a file with extension `*.knb`
+* Use the command `Configure Kusto Cluster/Database for Notebooks` to configure the Kusto connection.

 # Difference between Kusto Notebooks & Jupyter Notebooks  (with [kqlmagic](https://pypi.org/project/Kqlmagic/))
 * Kusto Notebooks, there are no additional dependencies.